dauwhe/epub31-bff/contexts/README.md

 ## Registering a Context Document

-In order to register an additional context document for EPUB BFF, it is required to:
+In order to register an additional context document for the Web Publication Manifest, it is required to:

 - provide documentation in Markdown
 - publish the context document on a domain that you control